wopdevries/make-dds-dataset/README.md

 Reproducibility: Use --seed for consistent results.

 License
-MIT License (see LICENSE file, add via GitHub interface if not present).
+This repository is licensed under the GNU General Public License v3.0 (see LICENSE file).
+The included libdds.so is licensed under the Apache 2.0 License (see github.com/dds-bridge/dds for details).
+For alternative licensing needs, contact the repository owner via GitHub issues.
 Citation
 If you use this dataset, please cite: